netherfoam/netherfoam.github.io/content/projects/convexion.md

 users to understand landscape scale risk with minimal  friction.
 The product was developed by RedEye Apps, a Brisbane based startup that develops software for large asset owners.
 The product was responsible for static landscape analysis using fire history, fuel load and weather data, as well as dynamic fire simulation using Phoenix RapidFire.
-Much of this was built on top of knowledge provided by the data scientists and qualified Fire Behaviour Analysts (FBANs) at FireSight.
+Much of this was built on top of knowledge provided by the data scientists and qualified Fire Behaviour Analysts (FBANs) at RedEye.